damianfral/blog/posts/2013-06-27-whats-wrong-with-you-javascript.rst

     </div>

-Static typing is not the holy grail, but it helps.
+Static typing is not the holy grail, but it is **safer**.
 Haskell guys, as `@EleDiaz`_ , know that if Haskell code compiles, it is almost certain that it will work as expected.

 .. _`@EleDiaz`: https://twitter.com/EleDiaz777

 And some web applications need performance.
-Doing some tasks in the compilation time[1]_  (AOT), can give us, for example, a higher FPS value in our game.
+Doing some tasks in the compilation time (AOT), can give us, for example, a higher FPS value in our game.

-..
-[1] Generally, JavaScript interpreters are JIT compiler, therefore there is a *classical* compilation time.

 Weak typing
 ...........

 Coercion plus dynamic typing results on a ***debugging hell***.
 Many JavaScript programmers, I guess, have noticed that debugging JavaScript code is not easy.
 Many errors are hidden by implicit conversions.
-It might speed up development, but it slows down debugging by a higher factor.
+It might speed up development (in my opinion, it's just true in the case of small apps; bigger applications require safety), but it slows down debugging by a higher factor.

 Surprise behaviour